 Maria Brunskill started working with Francois Arsenault in 2013 fundraising for the museum.
 In 2015 with the insertion of the board she started as the secretary and has since moved to Vice President of the society.

 After becoming a mother of 3, Maria worked for BC Rail as a track superior for a number of years until BC Rail was sold.
 In 2003 she became a full-time paramedic in the Vancouver area.
 In 2005 with a move to the lower mainland Maria became involved as a CI with 1922 RCACC in Abbotsford when her son joined the program.
 In 2006 Maria was sworn in as an officer with the CIC.
-Since 2007, she has attended 11 of her 13 summers at a CTC.
+Since 2007.

-While all of her children are now out of the program Maria has chosen to stay with the CIC and continues to participate in the CTC’s during the summer.
-Maria and her husband Graham now live in Vernon and are active in the local community.
+While all of her children are now out of the program, her 2 grandchildren are now active in the cadet program.
+Maria and her husband Graham now live in Vernon and are active in the local community and both CIC officers.